Markham Mill at Bingham

 April 18, 1898

 The owners of the Old Jordan mine (Conglomerate Mining Co.) sued the owners of the Giant Chief Mining Co. for encroaching on their claim.
 While waiting for the outcome of the encroachment suit, the Giant Chief mill was doing custom work for other mines, with about 1,000 tons waiting to be processed.
 The other mines included the Neptune, the Julia Dean, and the Kempton.
-By December 18th, the suit was settled and the mine was again shipping ore, but only first class ore was being shipped.
+By December 18th, the suit was settled and the mine was again shipping ore, but only first class ore was being shipped, meaning the highest value ore, to get as much cash as possibible, as quickly as possible.
 (Salt Lake Herald, April 18, 1898; April 24, 1898; May 2, 1898; May 22, 1898; December 18, 1898)

 June 1, 1898